ratreys/ratreys/README.md

 ### Hi, I'm Rey—a frustrated web developer 😣

-Currently learning how to build a BEAUTIFUL and FAST website (no WordPress please!).
+Currently learning how to build a BEAUTIFUL and FAST website.
 I'm documenting what I learn at:
 \
 \
 [reyortilla.me](https://reyortilla.me)